Our mission is to foster a community of book lovers who cherish freedom of speech and British values.

 About us

-Set in Long Melford’s historic Hall Street, Oldspeak roots itself in a village that breathes British heritage - timber frames, quiet lanes, and a spirit that’s stood for centuries.
-Just minutes from Sudbury and Bury St Edmunds, it’s a fitting home for a bookshop that won’t bend.
+Nestled in the historic Hall Street of Long Melford, Oldspeak is rooted in a village steeped in British heritage, characterised by timber-framed buildings, tranquil lanes, and a resilient spirit that has endured for centuries.
+Conveniently located just minutes from Sudbury and Bury St Edmunds, it serves as an appropriate home for a bookshop that stands unyielding.

-Follow us on X at @Oldspeak_Books for updates, or drop by our bookstalls at events like the New Culture Forum talks.
+Stay connected with us on X at @Oldspeak_Books for updates or join us at our bookstalls such as during events with the New Culture Forum.

 Come along - bring someone who gets it.